-JP Gladu

-President and CEO
+JP Gladu President and CEO Canadian Council for Aboriginal Business

 About CCAB

 Since 1984, CCAB has been bridging the gap between the mainstream corporate sector and the Aboriginal community.
 CCAB works to improve economic self-reliance of Aboriginal communities while assisting corporate businesses.
 It is a non-partisan/non-profit organization.
 It is largely supported through corporate funding, event sponsorship and membership dues with some support from Government for Research and Program development.
 CCAB is also the only one to receive the endorsement of the Canadian Chamber of Commerce for our business-driven programs and services.